netdata/netdata/docs/visualize/create-dashboards.md

 Click the **Add Chart** button to add your first chart card.
 From the dropdown, select the node you want to add the chart from, then the context.
 Netdata Cloud shows you a preview of the chart before you finish adding it.
-The **Add Text** creates a new card with user-defined text, which you can use to describe or document a particular dashboard's meaning and purpose.
+The **Add Text** button creates a new card with user-defined text, which you can use to describe or document a particular dashboard's meaning and purpose.

 ![An example multi-node dashboard for system CPU metrics](https://user-images.githubusercontent.com/1153921/93399129-c1661480-f831-11ea-9570-a5bd401f54db.png)